mkancija/rpi-random-number/Random_module-api.md

  ## API Implement test

-To implement test for this simple API i will use library.
+To implement a test for this simple API, I will use a different library from our main server library intentionally:
-(different lib from our main server lib - intentionaly) `github.com/gofiber/fiber/v2`
+`github.com/gofiber/fiber/v2`

-In GO test are implemented by creating a test version of a testing script with "_test" suffix.
+In Go, tests are implemented by creating a testing version of a script with the "_test" suffix.

-  - Script `main_test.go` is created.
+  - The script `main_test.go` is created.

 ![](attachments/Clipboard_2024-09-22-11-33-23.png)